CURENT/andes/docs/source/getting_started/formats/xlsx.rst

-.. _input_excel:
+.. _input-xlsx:

 ANDES xlsx
 ----------

-The ANDES xlsx format uses Microsoft Excel for conveniently viewing and editing model parameters.
-If you don't have access to Excel, you can use the free and open-source `LibreOffice <https://www.libreoffice.org>`_ or the non-paid `WPS Office <https://www.wps.com/>`_.
+The ANDES xlsx format allows one to use Excel for convenient viewing and editing.
+If you don't have Excel, there are alternatives such as the free and open-source `LibreOffice <https://www.libreoffice.org>`_ or the non-paid `WPS Office <https://www.wps.com/>`_.